bitrix24/b24restdocs/api-reference/chats/messages/im-message-add.md

 >
 > Who can execute the method: any user

-The method `im.message.add` sends messages to a chat.
+The method `im.message.add` sends messages in a chat.

 #|
 || **Parameter** | **Example** | **Description** | **Revision** ||